stiles/mars-perseverance-waypoints/README.md

 # Percy waypoints

 This repository contains code that automatically tracks the location of the Mars Perserverance rover, known as Percy, using Github Actions and [feeds](https://mars.nasa.gov/maps/location/?mission=M20) from NASA.
 The scripts run hourly.

 ## Outputs

-The Gi
+TK